-Course work in this specialization prepares the student to take the certification examination Family Nurse Practitioner (54 semester hours) Core courses (16 hours): NURS 500, 504, 505, 507; PAPA 412 & 420.
-Advanced Practice Nursing Core courses (18 hours): NURS 513, 514, 515, 516, 517.
-Specialization courses (20 hours): 520, 571, 572, 573, 576, and 577.
+Course work in this specialization prepares the student to take the national certification examination.
+Post-Master's Certificate: Family Nurse Practitioner (variable, 20 - 54 semester hours) The 16 hours of Core courses and the 18 hours of Advanced Practice core courses must either have been completed in the master's degree program or may be taken in the certificate program.
+Specialization courses: NURS 520, 571, 572, 573, 576, and 577.
 Terminal project.